ponceto/launchpad/README.md

 This project is absolutely not affiliated with [Novation](https://novationmusic.com/) or [Focusrite](https://focusrite.com/).

-It has been developed according to the programmer's reference made available by Novation.
-You can find a copy of the `programmer's manual` in the `doc` directory.
+It has been developed according to the programmer reference made available by Novation.
+You can find a copy of this reference in the `doc` directory.

 ## License